 In my opinion, the only interesting plate I tried was a sauce called harissa served before every meal.
 Harissa is a hot red pepper sauce made of red chili peppers garlic, coriander, cumin, and olive oil.
 It is good, but I didn’t find it enough to satisfy the consuming craving for spice that I had developed living in spice-less Italy.

-Now, I didn’t stay in Tunisia long enough to really explore the Tunisian relationship with food, but I got the impression that Tunisia lacks an identity, which is understandable in its current unstable political situation.
-Like its population, Tunisian cuisine is a mix of the traditional and the progressive with strong French influences that date from the time when it was a French colony.
+Now, I didn’t stay in Tunisia long enough to really explore the Tunisian relationship with food, but I got the impression that Tunisia lacks a culinary identity, which is understandable given its current unstable political situation.
+Tunisian cuisine is a mix of the traditional and the progressive with strong French influences that date from the time when it was a French colony.
 Tunisia is a country that hangs between Europe, Africa, and the Middle East.
 The identity problem this creates is something that I have seen and experienced in Italy; however food culture is a different story.
 Greece, Italy, and Morocco all have strongly identifiable cuisines, so why not Tunisia?

 I am not an expert, but I get the impression that food is approached differently.
 In Europe, and particularly Italy, meal time is sacred.
 It is a time to socialize, or to spend with the family.
 In Tunisia, I got the impression that socializing is done over tea and hookah.